bracytrae/bracytrae/README.md

 I’m working toward becoming a software engineer who builds clear, accessible systems for neurodivergent people, caregivers, learners, and behavioral health teams.

+Building and uplifting other people is when I feel most alive.

 ---

 ## Tech Stack